-Eaguals Mission
+Eaquals Mission

-We foster excellence in language education across the world by providing leadership, guidance and support to governments, teaching institutions and individuals.
+We foster excellence in language education across the world by providing quality assurance, leadership, guidance and support to governments, teaching institutions and individuals.

-Eaquals' Aims
+Eaguals' Aims

-- To improve the experience of language learners by developing quality standards for the teaching of modern languages. - To deliver accreditation against these standards for providers of language education. - To develop practical resources and offer training and support for those working in the field of language education. - To lead innovation and development in language education. - To foster formal and informal relationships and collaborative activities with a range of institutions and individuals to further the Eaquals mission.
+- To improve the experience of language learners by developing quality standards for the teaching of modern languages. - To deliver accreditation against these standards for providers of language education. - To develop practical resources and offer training and support for those working in the field of language education. - To foster formal and informal relationships and collaborative activities with a range of institutions and individuals to further the Eaquals mission.